 Understanding social psychology is extremely important.
 It’s an art of predicting how people’s thoughts, feelings, and behaviors occur.
 By doing so, you have the power to make others feel better and also make them perform beyond their own know limits.

-Why Understanding People Is Important?
+Lesson #1: Why Understanding People Is Important?

-No matter whether we like it or not, we are surrounded by fellow humans.
+Whether we like it or not, we are surrounded by fellow humans.
 Our lives are dependent on our daily interactions with them: going to the local store to buy something, on our jobs, while driving around town, walking down the street.
 We try to look independent in front of others, but in reality, at any given moment your life may depend on the person sitting next to you.

 Imagine a situation where you are in an elevator with another person, a colleague of yours.
 This other person is someone you don’t like, and he kind of knows it.
 Last month you were both working on a project and you had a fight with him about what color to use for the presentation background.
-With each passing floor, the tension and the hatred are both increasing.
+With each passing floor, the tension and hatred are both increasing.
 Suddenly, there is a loud sound of metal being crushed.
 You feel it with your whole body and your arms instinctively cover your ears, which doesn’t make it more pleasant.
-A moment later, the metal prison that supposed to take your asses to the top floor shakes for a moment, like it warns what will happen next – your start falling.
-In the middle of your final prayer, the elevator suddenly stops, sending both of you on the floor, breaking your leg.
+A moment later, the metal prison that supposed to take your asses to the top floor shakes for a moment, like it warns what will happen next – you start falling.
+In the middle of your final prayer, the elevator suddenly stops, sending both of you on the floor, but unfortunately breaking your leg.
 The doors slightly open, leaving enough space to escape from this nightmare.
-However, the vibrations going through the whole structure are clearly stating that this idle position won’t be for long.
+However, the vibrations going through the whole structure are clearly stating that this idle position won’t be like that for long.
 At this point, you’re no longer capable of moving on your own.
 Your colleague who is laying right next to the open door starts creeping through it.
 Just before he moves his whole body from the tiny hole, he looks back at you.
-Then, he…
+Then he…

 Is he going to help you?
 Or watch you going all the way down?
 Well, this is something that was probably predetermined weeks ago.